aai-institute/beyond-jupyter/README.md

  * appropriately track results
  * develop a solution that can straightforwardly be deployed for production.

 The use case considers a dataset from kaggle containing meta-data on approximately one million songs (see download instructions below).
-The goal is to use the data in order to learn a model for the prediction of popularity given other attributes such as the tempo, the release year, the key, the musical mode, etc.
+The goal is to use the data in order to learn a model for the prediction of song popularity given other song attributes such as the tempo, the release year, the key, the musical mode, etc.

 ## Preliminaries